ajwilkinson/GA28F/SUGGESTIONS.md

 Two Nigel's hey?
 Nigel says something very valuable.
 The special MOS FET for audio might replace germanium in a Leak amp .
 The germanium 0.5 V bias for two devices will be enough to drop them into the old circuit without modification ( remove drivers ) .
 I dare say with a little care using a scope it will be a marriage made in heaven .
 Exicon seem to need 1.2 V typical to do 100 mA .
 That means better than any silicon device even when complimentary feedback pairs ( 1.3 V ) .
 Dalingtons 2.5 V .
 I could right a page on this and not say much more .
 The industrial FET's might need 4 V.

 The function of R9 12 K and the 6n8 poly cap is to balance the VAS's at HF .
 It mimics the output devices .
 If the voltage is changed R9 needs changing .
 6.5 mA 12 K = 78 V if +/- 52 V rails .
 You will loose the balance in the 3K9's if wrong .
 Tweak until about like here .
 Approximately reduce the resistor exactly as the rails .
 Thus +/- 40 V is 9K1 .
 R3 is 1K / V .
 It would need 39K for 40 V.

+johnnyx contributes this:

+I found that at least 200 Ohm gate stoppers are necessary.

+The Maplin MOSFET amplifier specified 100 Ohm resistors, enabled MHz oscillation in the output MOSFETs.

+This oscillation eventually caused the Zobel network resistors to burn out.

+I experimented to find the cause, and found that the specified gate resistors were too low, after eliminating all other options.